-The concept for both building and landscape was influenced by the range of visitors to the existing Guildford Crematorium and the stages of grief which they experience as they move through and use the site.
+The concept for both building and landscape was influenced by the range of visitors to Guildford Crematorium and the stages of grief which they experience as they move through and use the site.
 The flow of mourners, through these stages, was fundamental to the design response.
 Modern grieving practices incorporate informal and flexible internal arrangements, cater to a large spread of congregation numbers and demand non-denominational spaces in which to both grieve and celebrate life.
-The project, key to its main concept, also caters to those experiencing other stages of grief, including during the arrangement of a service, the potential to view the committal of the coffin, the collection of ashes following the ceremony and the (often life-long) return to site to visit memorials.
+The project caters to those experiencing other stages of grief, including during the arrangement of a service, the potential to view the committal of the coffin, the collection of ashes following the ceremony and the, often life-long, return to site to visit memorials.

 The geometry of the building is driven by site constraints and visitor arrival routes.
 The building programme has been spaced along the visitor journey with the Remembrance Court forming a special place for reflection, solitude and memory, separated from the main building by a reflective pool, which acts as a pin wheel separating those arriving, departing and visiting the site.

 Using the walled garden typology, masonry walls obscure internal and external spaces to those viewing the building from the memorial gardens.
 Atop this folding wall, a concrete band sets a solid and continuous datum, from which spring two geometric volumes.
 The volumes, constructed of timber and clad in zinc, announce the two key uses of the building – chapel and crematory.
 The forms acts as waymarks for visitors as they approach the building.